 There are a range of safety resources available from the rail industry, via the Rail Life campaign website and Tumblr feed (www.rail-life.co.uk) or via www.networkrail.co.uk/safety, which include safety education resources and information on safe use of level crossings

 Gwynedd Council and Network Rail are working together to replace the existing Pont Briwet which spans the Afon Dwyryd near Penrhyndeudraeth in Gwynedd.
-This exciting project, which is scheduled for completion in December 2014, will provide a modern, safe and sustainable structure including a railway, a two-lane road, a cycle/footpath as well as improvements to the narrow approach roads.
+This exciting project, which is now scheduled for completion in Spring 2015, will provide a modern, safe and sustainable structure including a railway, a two-lane road, a cycle/footpath as well as improvements to the narrow approach roads.
 The £20m project is part funded by the European Regional Development Fund, administered by the Welsh Government, as well as TraCC, Network Rail and Gwynedd Council.

 The 1860’s, grade II listed, timber bridge was part of the Cambrian Coast railway line, which links with the Cambrian Line at Dovey Junction.
 A single lane, privately owned toll road ran adjacent to the railway.
 Both were in a very poor state of repair and a 2 tonne weight limit on the road bridge meant that larger vehicles had to take an eight mile detour around Maentwrog.

 Main contractors HOCHTIEF (UK) CONSTRUCTION were appointed in February 2013 to carry out this challenging project.
 The new crossing will ensure that the vital link between North and South Gwynedd is maintained.